nikodemus/foolang/README.md

 A Smalltalk-inspired object language that liberally cribs from Common Lisp, Erlang and Fortress.

+Like all new languages it has somewhat unrealistic aspirations:

+- Elegance of Smalltalk.
+- Performace of C++.
+- Convenience of Python.
+- Fault tolerance of Erlang.
+- Extensibility of Common Lisp.

 **Status**: bootstrap evaluator implementation in progress.

 ## Hello World